 Ultraviolet lamps are placed in your ductwork, where they operate constantly.
 Air moves past the lights when the furnace or air conditioner runs, and powerful UVC rays inactivate and neutralize the majority of viruses, bacteria or mold floating in the air.
 Inactivated microorganisms can’t reproduce and die shortly after UVC exposure.

 5 Advantages of Installing UV Lights in Your HVAC System

 With other types of air cleaning on the market, why should you consider putting a UV light in your HVAC system?
 Think about these benefits:

 The evaporator coil in your HVAC system is routinely damp, particularly when it’s hot.
 By always shining UVC light on the coil, mold and bacteria cannot flourish.

 2. Healthier Indoor Air

-Media air filters can be effective at grabbing dust, pollen, dander and other big contaminants, but only the highest-rated HEPA filters can catch tiny bacteria and viruses.
+Media air filters can catch tiny bacteria and viruses.
 UV lights reduce the amount of microorganisms in the air without reducing airflow.

 3. Enhanced Efficiency

 By providing enough airflow and keeping the equipment clean, UV lights help your HVAC system perform more effectively.
 This, in turn, reduces your energy costs each month.